arfazkhan/HackerRank/readme.md

   - [Solution](./CompareTheTriplets.py)
   ### - Explanation:
->I'm simplifying a collection of sticks by repeatedly cutting the longest ones until there are none left.
-I start with a list of all the stick lengths and initialize an empty result list.
-As long as there are sticks left, I count them, add the count to the result, find the length of the shortest stick, and update the list with the remaining sticks after cutting the minimum length from each.
-The result is a list of how many sticks are cut at each step, effectively reducing the sticks to the smallest size.
-It's like a step-by-step process to minimize the sticks.
+>I'm comparing two sets of scores of two players, Alice and Bob, and I'm keeping track of their points.
+I've got a loop that goes through three rounds, and in each round, I'm checking who scored higher.
+If Alice scores more than Bob in a round, I give a point to Alice.
+If Bob scores more, I give a point to Bob.
+So, I'm tallying up their scores round by round.
+In the end, I'm returning a list with two numbers.
+The first number is Alice's total points, and the second number is Bob's total points.

 ### cutTheSticks

   - [Solution](./cutTheSticks.py)
   ### - Explanation:
->First, I find the maximum height of the letters in the word from the given heights list.
-Then, I multiply this maximum height by the length of the word to get the total area.
-It's like finding the highlighted space in the PDF viewer, where the height is determined by the tallest letter and the width is the length of the word.
+>I Imagined this code as a tool for a game board.
+In my approach, I look at each row and add the value from the main diagonal and its mirror position on the secondary diagonal.
+Then, I find the absolute difference between these sums.
+It's like comparing special moves in a game, helping me figure out which diagonal strategy is more powerful.

 ### designerPdfViewer
   - [Problem Statement](https://www.hackerrank.com/challenges/diagonal-difference/problem)
   - [Solution](./designerPdfViewer.py)
   ### - Explanation:
->I Imagined this code as a tool for a game board.
-In my approach, I look at each row and add the value from the main diagonal and its mirror position on the secondary diagonal.
-Then, I find the absolute difference between these sums.
-It's like comparing special moves in a game, helping me figure out which diagonal strategy is more powerful.
+>First, I find the maximum height of the letters in the word from the given heights list.
+Then, I multiply this maximum height by the length of the word to get the total area.
+It's like finding the highlighted space in the PDF viewer, where the height is determined by the tallest letter and the width is the length of the word.

 ### DivisibleSumPairs
   - [Problem Statement](https://www.hackerrank.com/challenges/divisible-sum-pairs)